 Sustainable tips for travel

-- Kumbhalgarh is in the middle of a protected area so respect it with no littering.
+- Kumbhalgarh is in the middle of a protected area under a sanctuary so respect it with no littering.

 - Drive slow and don’t play music too loud as you may disturb the animals nearby.
 Remember the neighbouring area is a Wildlife Sanctuary.